Medicine and Health

 - International Development and Management

-- Molecular Biology, Medical Biology
+- General Molecular Biology

-- Molecular Biology, Microbiology
+- Molecular Biology, Microbiology and Biotechnology

 - Molecular Biology, Molecular Genetics and Biotechnology

-Bachelor's programmes in medicine and health
+Bachelor's programmes in Medicine and Health

 Studying at the Faculty of Medicine